SamIAm2718/win32-projects/README.md

-# win32-projects
+# Win32 Projects

- A collection of projects coded using the win32 api for WIndows
+## Introduction

+This github repository houses all the personal Win32 projects I have created and am working on.
+All programs in this repository were coded using Microsoft Visual Studio 2019.